Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 After leaving the interview area, I was able to check in for my flight to Warsaw.
 I would connect in Warsaw and then fly to Chicago O’Hare.

 Following check-in, it was time to visit passport control and officially exit Israel.
-I was issued a red exit card and then went through security.
+I was issued an exit card and then went through security.
 The entire check-in process took over two hours.
 I was glad that I arrived at Tel Aviv Ben-Gurion Airport four hours early.

-The flights home were routine, and I arrived safely in Chicago the next day.
+The flights home were routine, and I arrived safely in Chicago the next day, wrapping up my 9 day Israel itinerary and unforgettable Israel tour.

 Headed Home After a Wonderful Trip to Israel